-One Spring I took my kids to Las Vegas because we found a great deal on a condo that we were able to share with friends.
-I was excited to take the kids somewhere new to explore, but unsure what we could find in Vegas that was both kid friendly and budget-friendly.
+One Spring, I took my kids to Las Vegas because we found a great deal on a condo that we could share with friends.
+I was excited to take the kids somewhere new to explore but unsure what we could find in Vegas that was kid-friendly and budget-friendly.

 Then we spotted these colorful anomalies in the distance.
 As we neared, we couldn’t believe what we saw.
 The spectacular artwork took our breath away.
 It might have been the strange juxtaposition of the natural desert with the enormous man-made totem poles.
 It might have been the thoughts of fantasy and imaginative play that the bright colors, standing 35 feet high over us, stirred in our hearts.
-I am not sure what it was exactly, but we had so much fun visiting the art piece, just south of Las Vegas.
+I am not sure what it was exactly, but we had so much fun visiting the art piece just south of Las Vegas.

 What are The Seven Magic Mountains?